What to do in Tioman Island – Beaches, Monkeys and Jungle treks

 Where to Eat on Tioman Island

 We discovered the restaurant at South Pacific Chalets on our first night and liked the food served there so much that it became our breakfast and dinner place of choice.
 The restaurant is a pleasant 20-minute walk away from Mokhtar’s Place and serves bowls of fruit and porridge for breakfast besides the usual breakfast items, and large portions of the best grilled calamari ever for dinner.

 You can even get veggies, soup, chicken and fish cooked in a number of styles and sauces.
 We noticed that like us, many of the customers returned there each night!
 Do note that the food takes a little while to be served, and it is useless questioning the owner about the wait.
 He will happily point out to a placard stating ‘No hurry up’.
 Your choice!

-After the beauty of Kapas, we expected Tioman to be underwhelming in terms of beaches and charm, but we were happily surprised to discover that although Tioman Island is a lot more developed than Kapas, it does not lack the amazing beaches and laid-back vibes we had become accustomed to, making it my second favourite spot in Malaysia.
+After the beauty of Kapas, we expected Tioman to be underwhelming in terms of beaches and charm, but we were happily surprised to discover that although Tioman island is a lot more developed than Kapas, it does not lack the amazing beaches and laid-back vibes we had become accustomed to, making it a favourite spot in Malaysia.

 If you’re looking for the best Malaysian islands, we highly recommend Tioman island!